Title: "Understanding Memory Management in C++: CoTaskMemAlloc and CoTaskMemFree with BSTR Strings"

 CoTaskMemFree:

-.- It deallocates the memory pointed to by the provided pointer and sets the pointer to
+CoTaskMemFreeis used to release memory that was previously allocated usingCoTaskMemAlloc.- It deallocates the memory pointed to by the provided pointer and sets the pointer to

-to avoid accessing the freed memory. - In the code snippet,
+nullptrto avoid accessing the freed memory. - In the code snippet,

 Why Use CoTaskMemAlloc and CoTaskMemFree: